 My Learning Lineage

-My practice is shaped by the wisdom and guidance of Black, Indigenous, Women, and Femmes of Color, whose mentorship, whether through direct relationship or their published works, has profoundly influenced my path.
-I honor their contributions with humility and respect, recognizing the responsibility that comes with engaging wisdom from communities that have too often been extracted from or appropriated, particularly by white-bodied practitioners.
+My practice is shaped by the wisdom and guidance of Black, Indigenous, Women, and Femmes of Color, whose mentorship or direct relationship has profoundly influenced my path.
+I honor their contributions with humility and respect, recognizing the responsibility that comes with engaging wisdom from communities that have too often been extracted from or appropriated, particularly by white practitioners.
 My work is an ongoing commitment to divesting from these harms and restoring harmony and balance.

 I remain a student of this movement.
 The mentors and influences named here continue to guide my growth, and I strive to stay accountable to their teachings while recognizing my own positionality.
 It is with their support and the truths they’ve shared that I aim to offer care rooted in honoring the full humanity of every person I serve.